 We recommend that students considering a major in Religious Studies take a 100-level “Studying Religion” course and at least two 200-level courses by the end of the their second year.

 Students interested in preparing for medical school or another health profession may select any major offered at Grinnell College while completing the required pre-health courses.
-Grinnell College does not offer a specific pre-health or pre-med major.
+Grinnell does not offer a specific pre-health or pre-med major, and a science major is not required for admission to medical school.
+With careful planning, pre-health students can participate in off-campus study or pursue a non-science major.

 Incoming students interested in political science should register for POL101.
 Advanced placement and IB credits may be counted toward the major but cannot be substituted for POL 101.